Algorithm Configuration for Structured Pfaffian Settings: Introduction

 \section{Introduction}

-Data-driven algorithm design \cite{gupta2016pac, balcan2020data} is a modern approach that develops and analyzes algorithms based on the assumption that problem instances come from an underlying application domain.
-Unlike traditional worst-case or average-case analyses, this approach leverages observed problem instances to design algorithms that achieve high performance for specific problem domains. {In many application domains \cite{balcan2017learning, balcan2018learning, balcan2022provably}, algorithms are parameterized, meaning they are equipped with tunable hyperparameters which significantly influence their performance.
-We develop general techniques applicable to a large variety of parameterized algorithm families for the selection of domain-specific good algorithms by learning the hyperparameters from the problem instances coming from the domain. }
+{\it Data-driven algorithm design} \citep{ailon2011self, gupta2016pac, balcan2020data} is a modern approach that develops and analyzes algorithms based on the assumption that problem instances come from an underlying application domain. { For example, a news website might have its own patterns in how { bots and humans} interact with their content, and this distinctive information can be leveraged to tune clustering algorithms that distinguish automated crawls from human access patterns}.
+Unlike traditional worst-case or average-case analyses, this approach leverages observed problem instances to design algorithms that achieve high performance for specific problem domains. {For many applications, say combinatorial partitioning problems \citep{balcan2017learning} or mixed integer linear programming \citep{balcan2018learning}, algorithms are often parameterized, meaning they are equipped with tunable hyperparameters which significantly influence their performance.
+We develop general techniques for establishing learning guarantees for data-driven algorithm selection by learning the parameters from historical problem instances.
+Prior approaches for obtaining concrete learning guarantees based on the classical {Goldberg-Jerrum (GJ) \citep{goldberg1993bounding,bartlett2022generalization} framework are limited} to families where, roughly speaking, the algorithmic performance as {a function of the hyperparameters} has a piecewise polynomial structure.
+Our techniques apply to a larger variety of parameterized algorithm families characterized by piecewise Pfaffian functions, { which is a broader class of functions that also includes exponential and logarithmic functions.}